Teaching and Education Degrees: What Can I Do with a Degree in Education?

 What are the Different Types of Education Degrees Available?

 As with most degrees, there’s an education degree for every academic level.
-Applicants can pursue an associate’s, bachelor’s, master’s, or doctorate.
-In most cases, an associate’s degree isn’t quite good enough for an education career, so most applicants should default to pursuing a bachelor’s degree in education first.
-A prospective teacher who already has a bachelor’s in another field may find the process shortened since they will only need the education core courses.
+You can pursue an associate, bachelor’s, master’s, or doctorate.
+In most cases, an associate degree isn’t enough for an education career, so most applicants should pursue a bachelor’s degree in education first.
+A prospective teacher who already has a bachelor’s in another field may find the process shortened since they will only need the education courses.

-For those that want to advance in their careers, a master’s degree is the next logical and necessary choice.
+For those who want to advance in their careers, a master’s degree is the next necessary choice.
 Most teaching positions exist between the bachelor’s and master’s degree level.
 Those who pursue a doctorate are those with aspirations that go beyond an education career.

 Also, applicants will work in this profession while they pursue a higher degree, so starting with a bachelor’s is still the most obvious choice.
-As degree levels rise, so does teacher salaries.
-A teacher’s salary with master’s degree will usually sit above the salary paid to a teacher with a bachelor’s, even for the same position.
-This isn’t always a given, as a teacher’s salary with a master’s degree will also depend on several other factors.
+As degree levels rise, so do teacher salaries.
+The salary for a teacher with a master’s degree will usually be above the salary paid to a teacher with a bachelor’s. even for the same position.
+This isn’t always a given, as the salary for a teacher’s with a master’s will also depend on several other factors.

 Degree Program Types